zopyx/zopyx.typesense/README.md

 ## Bulk reindexing
 The Typesense admin control panel contains a button `Reindex all` which will

-- create a new collection whose named is defined as <collection_name>-<current date>
+- create a new collection whose name is defined as <collection_name>-<current date>
 - submit all Dexterity content objects for reindexing
 - alias the new collection with the official name of the configured collection

+This means that an existing Typesense collection remains online until the complete reindexing process has finished.
+The Typesense collection with the fresh index content replaces then the old collection in an atomic operation.
+There should be no impact on the availability of the search functionality during reindexing.

 ## Custom search views